Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent/README.md

 # Usage
 Find some usage example on the Data Request [Examples](https://github.com/Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent/blob/master/Data%20request%20examples.md) page

+# Adding a New Data Source
+This framework is designed to be extendable to accommodate various data sources across different application scenarios.
+Therefore users are allowed to add new data source to the agent.
+Please find more details on the steps needed to add new data source in the  [Add a new data source](https://github.com/Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent/blob/master/LLM_Find/Adding%20a%20new%20data%20source.md) page

 # MacOS users
 ## After the installation of the plugin, you need to install the "nest_asyncio" manually.
 Follow the steps below:
 - Open the QGIS Python Console by navigating to ```Plugins``` > ```Python Console``` or press ```Ctrl+Alt+P```